 The type of farming has also changed.
 The Soil Conservation Service reported in 1972 that: "Dairying is the most important farm enterprise in the county; it accounts for more than 40 percent of the value of farm products sold.
 Ranking second and third are livestock and poultry.
 Other important farm products are vegetables, berries, and orchard fruits."
 (Soil Survey of Clark County, 1972) As recently as 1984, Clark County supported 84 dairies.
-Today, as an example of change, there are fewer than 10 dairies still operating in the county (Globalwise, 2007).
+The 2017 Census of Agriculture reports that fewer than 10 dairies are operating in the county.

-While the size and types of farms have changed, resource conditions, including climate and soils, are still highly conducive to farming (phone communication, Clark Conservation District, October 2007).
-Products that have maintained or grown their position in the county's farm economy include ornamental plants, Christmas trees, poultry, horses, vineyards and wineries and specialty vegetable crops.
+While the size and types of farms have changed, resource conditions, including climate and soils, are still highly conducive to farming.
+Products that have maintained or grown their position in the county's farm economy include ornamental plants, fruits tree nuts and berries, poultry, sheep goats other livestock and their products, and specialty vegetable crops.
 New marketing trends include Community Supported Agriculture (CSA), which provides subscription opportunities to purchase vegetables and other commodities on a weekly basis.
 There is also growth in the number of farmers markets within the county and increasing interest in locally grown food initiatives promoted through the Clark County Food System Council and other interests.
 Clark County's 20-Year Comprehensive Land-Use Plan establishes a primary framework to preserve agriculture.
 In the natural resource element, county goals include "to preserve and enhance productive agricultural lands and minimize incompatible uses."
 Strategies include: evaluating a variety of funding sources and their feasibility for acquisition of resource lands.
 Moreover, under the state's Growth Management Act, counties are required to designate farm resource lands.
-Clark County currently has 32,505 acres of designated farm resource lands, and 48,035 acres enrolled the county's current use taxation program for farming.
+Clark County currently has 37,460 acres of designated farm resource lands, and 35,888 acres enrolled the county's current use taxation program for farming.
 Appendix A includes a countywide map that shows zoned farmland and farmland that has been placed under current use.

 In developing the 2004 Conservation Areas Acquisition Plan, the Conservation Areas Advisory Committee used the designated farm resource lands as a basic framework.
 These designated lands were divided into 42 subareas, and a profile was created for each subarea.
 Profiles included total acres; soil quality (expressed as a percentage of prime and unique soils within the subarea); parcel size (expressed as total acres within the subarea that are in parcels 40 acres or larger), and ability to support agriculture (based on ratings by farm resource agency staff).
 In addition, subareas were sorted into "attached" and "detached" lists based on proximity to habitat and greenway systems.
 The plan did not prioritize individual projects or subareas.
 Instead, the plan stated that these profiles should be used as guidelines to help make decisions about conserving the highest priority farm resource lands.
-While the county elected not to submit to voters a corresponding real estate excise tax funding measure, the profiles still provide one important tool for evaluating farm land and conservation projects.
+The profiles still provide one important tool for evaluating farmland and conservation projects.
 See the 2004 Conservation Areas Acquisition Plan to view the farm profile summary and map.

-In March 2008, the Board of County Commissioners appointed a 20-member Agricultural Preservation Advisory Committee to help develop a comprehensive Agriculture Preservation Strategies Report.
+In March 2008, the Clark County Council appointed a 20-member Agricultural Preservation Advisory Committee to help develop a comprehensive Agriculture Preservation Strategies Report.
 Modeled after a similar document prepared in King County, the Clark County report identified a series of barriers to a "more robust" agricultural sector and identified strategies to respond to each barrier.
 Barriers identified in the plan range from insufficient technical support to overly restrictive regulatory requirements.
 The plan also cites the high cost of land as a barrier to improved farm opportunities.